amigavision/amigavision.github.io/ntsc.md

   <figcaption class="compare-caption">NTSC</figcaption>
 </figure>

-In 2023, we completely reworked how this is handled on MiSTer, so you no longer have to manually switch to NTSC to get the correct pixel aspect ratio — which has tall pixels at a 5:6 PAR, as demonstrated above in Defender of the Crown.
+In 2023, we completely reworked how this is handled on the MiSTer FPGA platform, so you no longer have to manually switch to NTSC to get the correct pixel aspect ratio — which has tall pixels at a 5:6 PAR, as demonstrated above in Defender of the Crown.

-In 2024&ndash;2026, we reworked Amiga emulator scaling along with the author of [Amiberry](https://amiberry.com), which culminated in fixing this 30-year old Amiga scaling issue with the release of [AmigaVision 2026.04.16](/2026.04.16) and Amiberry 8.
+In 2024&ndash;2026, we also reworked Amiga *emulator* scaling along with the author of [Amiberry](https://amiberry.com), which culminated in fixing this 30-year old Amiga scaling issue with the release of [AmigaVision 2026.04.16](/2026.04.16) and Amiberry 8.1.

 We hope to work with all the other Amiga emulators to do the same, and will update this document accordingly, but if you are using an emulator, we currently recommend Amiberry over any other alternative.